 So is Morocco safe for female tourists?
 The answer is yes.
 It’s an awesome place to travel, as long as you’re aware, follow our safety tips and don’t do anything to put yourself at unnecessary risk – however, if you’re new to backpacking, Morocco may be a bit intense for your first experience so we wouldn’t recommend newbie solo female travelers start here.

 We’ve covered the main questions already, but there is loads more to know about safety on Morocco.
 Read on for more detailed information on how to stay safe while visiting Morocco.

 Is Morocco safe to travel for families?

-Morocco is a family-friendly destination and a total blast for anyone traveling with kids.
-It’s going to be a family holiday that you’ll never forget!
+Yes.
+Morocco is a family-friendly destination and a total blast for anyone traveling with kids!
+It’s going to be a family holiday that you’ll never forget.

-Moroccans are used to having large families and traveling with children is a great way to connect with locals, who’ll be friendly and helpful to family groups in their country.
-Booking yourself into well-established family-friendly accommodation is a good idea.
+Moroccans are used to having large families and traveling with children is a great way to connect with locals who’ll be friendly and helpful to family groups in their country.
+Booking yourself into family-friendly accommodation is a good idea.

-before you go, just make sure your children are up to date with their vaccinations, that you have simple medications (rehydration sachets, diahorrea tablets) and make sure they don’t drink tap water.
+before you go, just make sure your children are up to date with their vaccinations, that you have simple medications (rehydration sachets, diahorrea tablets), and make sure they don’t drink tap water.